linuxlabnz/Aotearoa-Carta-Magna/README.md

 Aotearoa-Carta-Magna
 ====================

-for the creation of a Constitution or Charter, a Carta Magna for Aotearoa know as NZ
+for the creation of a Constitution or Charter, a Carta Magna for Aotearoa known as NZ